AqwamCreates/DataPredict-Agent/docs/Tutorials/EnablingFreeWillToOurAgents.md

 The difference between the regular free will and this one is that it allows our agents to learn from its mistakes and its environments.

 However, this requires the [DataPredict](https://aqwamcreates.github.io/DataPredict/) library, which could make the setup more complicated.
-It is strictly not neccesary to do this, but the agents will be limited in their capabilities.
+It is strictly not neccesary to do this, but the agents will be limited in their capabilities related to their free will.

 I recommend you on reading on how to create neural networks as well as creating learning AIs using quick setup to fully understand the DataPredict library.

-For now, I will be skipping the explanation and go straight to coding.
+For now, we will be skipping the explanation and go straight to coding as it will be less confusing to follow.

 ### Creating The Deep Reinforcement Learning Model